JonathanLogan/certexpire/README.txt

 The standard test command looks like: hostname:param:protocol:deadline:<hash>

-hostname is refers both to network connection hostname as well as owner of certificate. param refers to the parameter used for this check, it depends on the protocol.
+hostname refers both to network connection hostname as well as owner of certificate. param refers to the parameter used for this check, it depends on the protocol.
 Supported protocols are: ssl or tls: Direct TLS/SSL connection over TCP.
 Param must contain the port number.
   imap: STARTTLS for IMAP.
 Param is the port number.